suhan0694/earmo-node-shell/README.md

 Earmo will run in a folder named Output.
 You can track the progress of the EARMO study in Output/earmo_exectuable/output.txt file.

+To analyse your results follow the below steps:
+The file process_results/processing.py has a variable called 'parameter'.

+Enter your number of runs here.

+Place the file in folder of the app that has results for n.
+Run the file using python  as `python processing.py <appname>` A file called n.csv gets created.

+Open it and check if the record has been inserted properly.

+Next, copy n.csv and processing.py to results of next app.

+Run the file as described above.

 TODO:
 * Make the script work asynchronously using promises. ✔️
 * Work on both Windows and Linux. ❌